Schwarzschild-type black holes in Starobinsky-Bel-Robinson gravity: Introduction

+The scalar field $\phi$ is related to Starobinsky's scalaron, the scalar field $\chi$ is related to string dilaton and the pseudo-scalar field $\xi$ is related to string axion, in the absence of their kinetic terms.
+Despite the presence of the higher derivatives beyond the second order, the non-perturbative Starobinsky $(R+\frac{1}{6m^2}R^2)$ gravity is known to be ghost-free for $R>-3m^2$.
+The dilaton-axion couplings to the spacetime topological densities are also ghost-free in string theory.
+Unlike Ref.~\cite{Crisostomi:2017ugk}, we treat the Chern-Simons-type ${\cal G}$- and $\mathcal{P}$-couplings as the perturbative ones in the possible low-energy part of the effective action of a more fundamental theory, so that they do not introduce any new degrees of freedom beyond those present in the Starobinsky gravity.

-In this letter we study how the physical properties of a Schwarzschild black hole get modified by the presence of the $\beta$-dependent terms in Eq.~(\ref{eq:sbr_action}).
-Since the value of the $\beta$-parameter is expected to be small, $\beta\ll 1$, we work perturbatively at first order in $\beta$ only.
+In this letter we study how the physical properties of a Schwarzschild-type black hole are modified by the presence of the $\beta$-dependent terms in Eq.~(\ref{eq:sbr_action}).
+Since the value of the $\beta$-parameter is assumed to be small, $\beta\ll 1$, we work perturbatively in the first order with respect to $\beta$.
+We also assume that the spacetime curvature is much less that $M^2_{\rm Pl}$.
+These conditions guarantee the absence of ghosts and consistency of our approach, see also Ref.~\cite{Ketov:2022zhp} for additional checks and physical applications.

 Our paper is organized as follows.
 In Section \ref{sec:sec2} we compute the $\beta$-dependent correction to the Schwarzschild metric.
 This correction shifts the position of the event horizon.
 Having the displaced event horizon leads to the corresponding change in the black hole entropy obtained by integrating over the horizon area.
-In Section \ref{sec:sec3} we derive the $\beta$-corrections to the temperature, pressure and lifetime of a Schwarzschild black hole.
+In Section \ref{sec:sec3} we derive the $\beta$-corrections to the temperature, pressure and lifetime of a Schwarzschild-type black hole.
 Section \ref{sec:sec4} is our conclusion.
 We use natural units with $\hbar=c=k_B=1$.